 1. Coaching Is Life Changing

-Coaching in its best form, should be nothing less than life changing.
-When I select my coach, they must have the capacity to change my life, and when I coach others, my expectation is that it will change life of my student.
+Coaching, in its best form, should be nothing less than life changing.
+When I select my coach, they must have the capacity to change my life, and when I coach others, my expectation is that it will change the life of my student.
 There is a common thread with professional athletes, business leaders, CEOs and world leaders – in one way or another, they have chosen to be coached and mentored to reach the peak of their powers.

 2. Coaching Is Fun!